Validooo/RegionalApp-AndroidStudio/README.md

 This  is a andriod based frontend application that is developed with andriod studio.
 The main function of the app is to search for stores in the region that the user wants to visit.
 This application was developed in the university  in 2021 in  "Softwarepraktikum" class. <br />
 <img src="praktikum_photos//filter.jpg" >
-The app is well organized and  has many features. <br />
+The app is well organized and  has many features.The features are:< <br />
-The features are:<br />
 filter<br />
 choose store type<br />
 choose category<br />